Cray-HPE/csm-install-workarounds/workarounds/csi-config/CASMINST-1915/README.md

 > If you do not see an SubRole or aliases for an application node, additional configuration may be required in the
 > `application_node_config.yaml` file.
 See `308-APPLICATION-NODE-CONFIG`.
 After making needed adjustments to this file,
-> you'll need to rerun `csi config init` with the required arguments.
+> you will need to rerun `csi config init` with the required arguments.
 If you did not previously have an application
 > node config file it can be specified via the `--application-node-config-yaml` flag.